StockNews.com Lowers Caterpillar (NYSE:CAT) to Hold

-Caterpillar (NYSE:CAT) was downgraded by StockNews.com from a “buy” rating to a “hold” rating in a research report issued on Saturday.
+StockNews.com cut shares of Caterpillar (NYSE:CAT) from a buy rating to a hold rating in a report released on Saturday morning.

-Other research analysts also recently issued reports about the stock.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Caterpillar from $233.00 to $242.00 and gave the company a “buy” rating in a research report on Friday, December 10th.
-Cowen initiated coverage on shares of Caterpillar in a research report on Thursday, October 14th.
-They set an “outperform” rating and a $241.00 price objective for the company.
-Barclays upped their price target on shares of Caterpillar from $220.00 to $225.00 and gave the stock an “equal weight” rating in a report on Thursday, January 13th.
-Evercore ISI lowered their price target on shares of Caterpillar from $291.00 to $257.00 and set an “outperform” rating for the company in a report on Thursday, October 14th.
-Finally, Tigress Financial upped their price target on shares of Caterpillar from $270.00 to $278.00 and gave the stock a “buy” rating in a report on Thursday.
-One analyst has rated the stock with a sell rating, six have given a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Caterpillar currently has an average rating of “Buy” and a consensus target price of $240.82.
+CAT has been the topic of a number of other research reports.
+Credit Suisse Group dropped their price objective on shares of Caterpillar from $275.00 to $255.00 and set an outperform rating on the stock in a research note on Monday, January 31st.
+Citigroup lifted their price objective on shares of Caterpillar from $225.00 to $230.00 in a report on Thursday, January 13th.
+Cowen began coverage on shares of Caterpillar in a research note on Thursday, October 14th.
+They set an outperform rating and a $241.00 target price on the stock.
+Barclays lifted their price target on Caterpillar from $220.00 to $225.00 and gave the company an equal weight rating in a research note on Thursday, January 13th.
+Finally, Morgan Stanley lowered their price target on Caterpillar from $166.00 to $164.00 and set an underweight rating on the stock in a research report on Thursday, December 9th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of Buy and an average price target of $240.82.

+The business also recently announced a quarterly dividend, which will be paid on Friday, February 18th.
+Shareholders of record on Thursday, January 20th will be issued a $1.11 dividend.
+This represents a $4.44 annualized dividend and a yield of 2.22%.
+The ex-dividend date is Wednesday, January 19th.
+Caterpillar’s payout ratio is currently 37.50%.

-In other news, insider Joseph E. Creed sold 5,004 shares of the stock in a transaction dated Tuesday, January 18th.
+In other news, insider Joseph E. Creed sold 5,004 shares of the business’s stock in a transaction dated Tuesday, January 18th.
 The shares were sold at an average price of $230.00, for a total transaction of $1,150,920.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Corporate insiders own 0.18% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+0.18% of the stock is owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the company.
-Glenview Trust Co raised its holdings in shares of Caterpillar by 1.7% in the 3rd quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in CAT.
+Glenview Trust Co increased its stake in Caterpillar by 1.7% during the third quarter.
 Glenview Trust Co now owns 136,748 shares of the industrial products company’s stock worth $26,252,000 after acquiring an additional 2,345 shares during the last quarter.
-Ameritas Investment Company LLC increased its stake in Caterpillar by 42.1% in the 2nd quarter.
+Ameritas Investment Company LLC lifted its position in Caterpillar by 42.1% in the second quarter.
 Ameritas Investment Company LLC now owns 10,444 shares of the industrial products company’s stock valued at $4,005,000 after buying an additional 3,096 shares during the last quarter.
-Asset Dedication LLC increased its stake in Caterpillar by 5.2% in the 3rd quarter.
-Asset Dedication LLC now owns 17,117 shares of the industrial products company’s stock valued at $3,274,000 after buying an additional 843 shares during the last quarter.
-Parametric Portfolio Associates LLC increased its stake in shares of Caterpillar by 2.1% during the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 1,783,887 shares of the industrial products company’s stock worth $388,227,000 after purchasing an additional 35,984 shares during the last quarter.
-Finally, Diamant Asset Management Inc. purchased a new stake in shares of Caterpillar during the 3rd quarter worth approximately $1,297,000.
-67.22% of the stock is currently owned by institutional investors.
+Asset Dedication LLC boosted its stake in Caterpillar by 5.2% during the third quarter.
+Asset Dedication LLC now owns 17,117 shares of the industrial products company’s stock worth $3,274,000 after buying an additional 843 shares during the period.
+Parametric Portfolio Associates LLC increased its position in shares of Caterpillar by 2.1% during the second quarter.
+Parametric Portfolio Associates LLC now owns 1,783,887 shares of the industrial products company’s stock valued at $388,227,000 after acquiring an additional 35,984 shares during the last quarter.
+Finally, Ensign Peak Advisors Inc raised its stake in shares of Caterpillar by 1.6% in the 3rd quarter.
+Ensign Peak Advisors Inc now owns 173,426 shares of the industrial products company’s stock valued at $33,292,000 after acquiring an additional 2,786 shares during the period.
+Institutional investors and hedge funds own 67.22% of the company’s stock.

 Caterpillar Company Profile